-Of course, compressed air hose and tube isn't much good without the fittings to connect them.
+Of course, compressed air hose and tube isn’t much good without the fittings to connect them.
 If you are looking for information on fittings, lots of information about air fittings can be found linked from the Sitemap page as well.

 The ‘H’ in H.I.D. stands for HOSE.
 The ‘I.D.” in HID stands for the hose “inner diameter”.

 Hose size is measured by its inner diameter.

 A 3/8″ hose will have a hole in the center that is exactly 3/8″ in diameter regardless of how the outer diameter of the hose varies.
 And it does, depending on the type of hose and the manufacturer.

 So, will all same size air hoses have the same outer diameter (O.D.)?
 Nope, they won’t.